 Beit HaMikdash: The "House of the Holy"; the Jerusalem Temple of HaShem.

 Chai: The Chai symbol is commonly seen on necklaces and other jewelry and ornaments.
 The Hebrew word Chai (living) is made up of the two Hebrew letters Cheit and Yod attached to each other.
-Some say it refers to the Living God; others say it reflects Judaism's focus on the importance of life and commitment to its continuance.
+Some say it refers to the Living God; others say it reflects Judaism's focus on the importance of life and its commitment to its continuance.
 Whatever the reason, the concept of chai is important in Jewish culture.
 The typical Jewish toast is l'chayim (to life).
 Charitable gifts are routinely given in multiples of 18 (the numeric value of the word Chai).

 Challah: Sabbath bread